iarellano/iad-maven-invoker-maven-plugin/README.md

 [Go to parameters list](#Parameters)

 ### showErrors
 Sets the exception output mode of the Maven invocation.
-Equivalent of {@code -e} and {@code --errors}.
+Equivalent of `-e` and `--errors`.
 <code>true</code> if Maven should print stack traces, <code>false</code> otherwise.
 Default is <code>false</code>.

 |          |     |